 Credit value

 People and Cultures# ANTH1061 20

 Health, Illness and Society ANTH1041 20

 Human Evolution and Diversity# ANTH1091 20

-Being Human: An Introduction to the History and Theory of ANTH1111 20
+Being Human: An Introduction to the History and Practice of ANTH1111 20

 Anthropology

-Doing Anthropological Research ANTH1101 20
+Doing Anthropological Research \$ ANTH1101 20

-Candidates shall also study and be assessed in modules to the value of 20 credits from Level 1 open modules offered by other Boards of Studies, including the option to study a modern foreign language.
+Candidates shall also study and be assessed in modules to the value of 20 credits from Level 1 open modules offered by other Boards of Studies (including up to 20 credits of language modules offered by the University's Centre for Foreign Language Study).

-Level 2 (Diploma) for students entering Level 2 in 2017-18
+Level 2 (Diploma)

-4. Candidates shall study and be assessed in the following modules to the value of 100 credits:
+4. Candidates shall study and be assessed in the following modules to the value of 40 credits: